How much compensation can I claim for a work accident?

 - Silicosis and other lung diseases

-- Noise-induced hearing loss, acoustic shock and tinnitus
+- Noise-induced Hearing Loss (NIHL), acoustic shock and tinnitus

-The amount you can claim for an illness or condition caused by your working conditions will depend on factors including:
+The amount you can claim for an illness or condition caused by your working conditions will depend on:

 - The impact on your daily life

 - The impact on your ability to work